 Talk to your family about lunches.
 Tell them what you like and what you do not like.
+Food can be heated up onsite in Microwaves which are located in the Wharekai.

 Helping Around the Home

 In New Zealand it is usual for men and women to help with household jobs.
 These may include: